oSoc17/rideaway-data/index.md

 The image below provides an example of all the cycling routes and routes that are apparently missing in OSM.
 Apart from this visual aid, the website provides more technical information, such as tagging issues, and also an option to download geojsons of routes.

-## A comparison between the Brussels routes and gaps in OSM
+## A comparison between the Brussels routes and gaps in OSM from [cyclenetworks.osm.be](http://cyclenetworks.osm.be/)
 <img src="./images/osmbrusselsdatacomparsion.gif">

 ## Using the OSM-Brussels data comparison tool